-"In the first month of the second year, on the first day of the month, the Tabernacle was erected."
+"It was in the first month of the second year on the first of the month that the Mishkan was erected."
 (40:17)

 Wherever the Tabernacle was erected, that place acquired all the sanctity of the Tabernacle itself.
 But the moment the Tabernacle was dismantled, the place it had occupied possessed no sanctity at all.
 Where did the sanctity disappear to?